Fl0W97/ci-c5-housing-market-prices/README.md

 * [Specific YouTube Tutorial](https://www.youtube.com/) Ideas and supprot of plot analysis was taken from (to be added)
 * [Project Methods Library](https://github.com/Fl0W97/ci-p4-methods-library)The structure of the documentation has been reused from my project 4
-* [Code_Institute](https://codeinstitute.net) - The code and text for project and Dahsboard was taken partly from Code Institute Walkthorugh 02 and 01
+* [Code_Institute](https://codeinstitute.net) - The code and text for project and Dashboard was taken partly from Code Institute Walkthorugh 02 and 01
+* [Code Institute](https://codeinstitute.net) - Tutorial: Data Analytics Packages ML: feature-engine, Data Analytics Packages ML: Scikit-learn ...
 * [Code_Institute](https://codeinstitute.net) - The template for this project was provided by Code Institute
 * [Code_Institute](https://codeinstitute.net) - Mentor Rohit: Providing guidance and tips for my project
 * [Youtube](https://www.youtube.com/): for access to a huge community of developers who facing similar challenges like me
 * [SessionLab](https://www.sessionlab.com/): for access to various free Methods to fill the database and insiration for functionalities
 * [Stackoverflow](https://stackoverflow.com/): for access to a huge community of developers who facing similar challenges like me
-* [Scilearn](https://scikit-learn.org/stable/): for accessing to documentation and code
+* [Scikit-learn](https://scikit-learn.org/stable/): for accessing to documentation and code
+* [Scilkt-learn ML algorithms](https://scikit-learn.org/stable/api/sklearn.ensemble.html): for various ML algorithms
 * [Matplot](https://matplotlib.org/): for accessing to documentation and code

 ### Media